microsoft/fluentui/packages/react-menu/etc/react-menu.api.md

 import type { Context } from '@fluentui/react-context-selector';
 import type { ContextSelector } from '@fluentui/react-context-selector';
 import type { ForwardRefComponent } from '@fluentui/react-utilities';
-import type { IntrinsicShorthandProps } from '@fluentui/react-utilities';
+import { IntrinsicShorthandProps } from '@fluentui/react-utilities';
 import { PositioningShorthand } from '@fluentui/react-positioning';
 import * as React_2 from 'react';
 import { usePopperMouseTarget } from '@fluentui/react-positioning';